harsh95kj/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-Pursuing MSc in Business Intelligence Systems and Data mining at De Montfort University.
 Confident, reliable and detail-focused individual vastly effective in dynamic, cross-functional surroundings with inspiration and capability to deliver data-driven solutions.
 Able to complete and deliver projects efficiently on time and with a focus on customer satisfaction.
 Awarded as ‘Top performer of the year 2018-19’ at Vodafone Shared Services India for contribution in 3 different projects concurrently with no impact on key tasks.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.